 Rotations

-The fellowship is organized around clinical time spent as part of WVU Medicine’s Medical and Surgical Weight-Loss Program, as well as Minor Rotations (1/2 to 1 day per week for 12 months).
+The fellowship is organized around clinical time spent as part of WVU Medicine’s Medical and Surgical Weight-Loss Program or in other clinical rotations (Transplant or Pain) as well as Minor Rotations (1/2 to 1 day per week for 12 months).
 The plan of training can be individualized to meet the fellow’s training goals and interests.

 Bariatric Clinic